 If you can use it on your body, pets, and your countertops, you know it's clean.
 Made with organic coconut, olive, palm kernel, jojoba and hemp oil, this soap is gentle yet effective and kicks synthetic fragrances to the curb with pure essential oils.

 Looking to make a smart swap for your conventional hair dye?
-Go for this one by Naturtint—it's made without the nasties (think: ammonia, resorcinol, and parabens) and comes in 29 mixable shades for endless hair possibilities.
+Go for this one by Naturtint—it's made without the nasties (think: ammonia and parabens) and comes in 29 mixable shades for endless hair possibilities.

 Sensitive skin requires a cream that's as gentle as it is hydrating, and this one from Dr. Hauschka fits the bill.
-A unique blend of avocado and rose hip oil help to douse parched skin with moisture, condition, and calm inflammation while rose petal wax locks in moisture and prevents future dryness from wracking havoc on your skin.
+A unique blend of avocado and rose hip oil help to douse parched skin with moisture, condition, and calm inflammation.
+Rose petal wax is meant to lock in moisture and prevent future dryness from wracking havoc on your skin.

 If you typically shy away from toners for fear of them drying out your skin, try this one from Thayers.
 It's alcohol-free formula uses skin-soothing aloe vera and rose petal water meant to protect, moisturize, cleanse, and tone.

 Lee MH, Nam TG, Lee I, et al. Skin anti-inflammatory activity of rose petal extract (Rosa gallica) through reduction of MAPK signaling pathway.
 Food Sci Nutr.
 2018;6(8):2560-2567. doi:10.1002/fsn3.870

 Shoko T, Maharaj VJ, Naidoo D, et al. Anti-aging potential of extracts from Sclerocarya birrea (A. Rich.)
 Hochst and its chemical profiling by UPLC-Q-TOF-MS. BMC Complement Altern Med.
 2018;18(1):54. doi:10.1186/s12906-018-2112-1